ETO Logo

 Structure and content

 The basic unit of the RC Dataset is the cluster.
 Each cluster has the following metadata fields, each generated from the MAC article-level data for each article in the cluster.
 You can view this metadata for individual clusters using the Map of Science interface.
+(For ease of navigation, the fields listed below roughly follow the order in which the relevant metadata appear in the interface’s cluster view; for example, cluster size is listed first because that is the first item listed in cluster view.)

 Cluster ID